lolepezy/rpki-prover/README.md

 There is no config file and all the configuration is provided with CLI (most of the defaults are pretty reasonable, so normally you don't need to adjust a lot of parameters).

 There is an initialise step necessary to start after downloading or building the executable: you need to run something like `rpki-prover.exe --initialise --rpki-root-directory /var/where-you-want-data-to-be` to create the necessary FS layout in `/var/where-you-want-data-to-be`.
 It will download the TAL files to `/var/where-you-want-data-to-be/tals` as well.
+This awkward part related to ARIN TAL license agreement is pretty much a rip off from the Routinator implementation as the most convenient for the user.

 ## Static Linux binary